XRPLF/xrpl-dev-portal/content/references/data-api.md

 | `last_datetime`         | String - [Timestamp][]          | Date and time of the last report of this validation. |

-_**Legal Disclaimer:** The Data API and the data it serves are provided "as is" and for informational purposes only.
-Ripple does not guarantee the availability or accuracy of the Data API or the data it provides.
-Ripple makes no representation or warranty of any kind express implied or statutory including but not limited to implied warranties of merchantibility, fitness for a particular purpose, suitability title non-infringement, or claim of right or any warranties or obligations arising from a course of dealing, usage or trade practice and all such representations and warranties and obligations are hereby disclaimed.
-Ripple further does not represent or warrant that operation of the Data API the data it provides will be error free or uninterrupted.
-You are prohibited from using the Data API or the data it provides, in whole or in part, as a consumer product or in any system considered critical infrastructure._

 <!--{# common link defs #}-->